Are Helicopter Parents Ruining Summer Camp?

 But, sometimes that backfires, too, says Garst.

-"They'll get that the phone call: 'Hello camp director, I was on your website and I don't see them, are they OK?
+"They'll get that phone call: 'Hello, camp director, I was on your website and I don't see them.
+Are they OK?
 Were they sent to the hospital?'"

 "They dissect every picture," agrees Jeff Grabow, the director of Camp Echo.
 "It can throw a first-year parent into a spiral.
-Very often we'll we'll have children playing a game and in the background they might see their child looking up at the sky, and we'll hear, 'my son or daughter looks sad.'"
+Very often we'll have children playing a game and in the background they might see their child looking up at the sky, and we'll hear, 'My son or daughter looks sad.' "

 The research on overparenting, says Garst, shows that when parents behave this way, children's developing independence can be stunted.
 The parents are telegraphing that they don't think kids can get through tough moments on their own, and kids pick up on that attitude.
 "Children are not really learning how to problem-solve."